bangiyev/MeetPlus/README.md

 # MeetPlus
-Calendar app for team members to schedule meetings, send reminders to their group, and view each other’s availabilities.
+Calendar app for team members to schedule meetings, send reminders to their group, and view each other’s availability.

 ## Features